PrimeAcademy/dockerizing-application/README.md

 1. The [docker run command](https://docs.docker.com/engine/reference/commandline/run/) creates a new container instance, from the image we just created, and runs it.
 1. `-p 3001:3000` exposes port 3000 to other Docker containers on the same network (for inter-container communication) and port 3001 to the host.
 1. Additionally the `-d` option can be used in order to run the container in detach mode.

+**Warm Reloading with `create-react-app`:**

+Our application was built using `create-react-app` which does support web page reloading.

+To make this work, we need to do two things:
+1. Mount the current working directory into the Docker container
+    - `-v $(pwd):/app`, will be added to our `docker run` command
+2. Expose the WebSocket port
+    - The WebSocket thing is set up by exposing port 35729 to the host (`-p 35729:35729`).
+    - Add `EXPOSE 35729` to our `Dockerfile` just below the other exposed port.
+    - `-p 35729:35729`, will then also be added to our `docker run` command

+When we run our container the command should now be:

+`docker run -p 3001:3000 -p 35729:35729 -v $(pwd):/app [CONTAINER_NAME]`

 ### Docker Command Cheat Sheet